 Reasoning Ability: Ability to solve practical problems and deal with a variety of concrete variables in situations where only a limited standardization exists.
 Ability to interpret a variety of instructions furnished in written, oral, diagram, or schedule form.

-Physical Demands: The physical demands described here are representative of

-	those that must be met by an employee to successfully perform the essential

-	functions of this job.
-Reasonable accommodations may be made to enable

-	individuals with disabilities to perform the essential functions.
+Physical Demands: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-	While performing the duties of this job, the employee is regularly required

-	to sit, walk and stand for long periods of time (3 hours, up to 6 hours) and

-	walk at a brisk pace for long periods of time (3 hours, up to 6 hours).
-The

-	employee is frequently required to use hands to finger, handle or feel;

-	reach with hands and arms; and talk or hear.
-The employee must be able to

-	bend repeatedly.
-The employee must occasionally lift and/or move up to 45
+While performing the duties of this job, the employee is frequently required to sit, and regularly required to stand and walk.
+The employee frequently is required to use hands to finger, handle or feel; reach with hands and arms; and talk or hear.
+The employee must occasionally lift and carry/or move up to 40 pounds without assistance.
+Specific vision abilities required by this job include ability to adjust focus.

-	pounds.
-The employee must be able to climb stairs and walk on uneven

-	surfaces to conduct facility or property tours and special events.
-Specific

-	vision abilities required by this job include ability to focus.
-Required to

-	drive including to other properties or facilities for speaking engagements,

-	volunteer fairs, and special events.

 Work Environment: The noise level in the work environment is usually moderate with a high level of activity.

 Job Type: Full-time

 Candidates with the necessary qualifications only will be considered for this position